 FASB Accounting Standards Codification 740 (ASC 740) requires that a tax position be recognized or derecognized based on a "more than not" threshold.
 This applies to positions taken or expected to be taken in a tax return where there is uncertainty about whether a tax position will ultimately be sustained upon examination.
 The House has evaluated its tax positions and determined that it does not have any uncertain tax positions that meet the criteria under ASC 740.

-The House's tax return Form 990 for 2018, 2017, and 2016 are subject to examination by the IRS, generally for three years after they were filed.
+The House's Forms 990 for 2019, 2018, and 2017 are subject to examination by the IRS, generally for three years after they were filed.